Actifio/ActPowerCLI/README.md

 ## What about help?

 The old version has offline help files.
 The current version gets all help on-line.
-SARG commands will be able to get online help from Appliance release 10.0.1.
-The usvc commands have limited help at this time
+Report commands will be able to get online help from Appliance release 10.0.1.
+The usvc commands have limited help at this time.

 ## What about Self Signed Certs?